AlexRogalskiy/corda5-cordapp-template-java/README.md

 Step 2 - 4 To find detailed instructions visit the docs site [here](https://docs.r3.com/en/platform/corda/5.0-dev-preview-1.html)

 ## App Functionalities
-This app is a skeleton corda 5 cordapp.
-The app has a TemplateState, a TemplateStateContract, and a TemplateFlow.
-The flow will send a p2p transaction that carries the TemplateState to the target party.
-The TemplateState always carries a Hello-World String.
+This sample app is a demonstration of how to do a simple Issue and Move transaction in Corda 5, with the help of a land registry use case.
+It has two simple functionality:
+ - Issuer can issue land to particular party.
+ - The current owner of the land can transfer the land to another party.

-## How to run the template
+## How to run the sample

-Corda 5 re-engineering the test development experience, utilizing the dockers for test deployment. we need to follow a couple of steps to test deploy the app.
+With Corda 5 test development experience has been re-engineered, it utilizes docker for test deployment.
+We need to follow a couple of steps to test deploy the sample app.
 ```
 #1 Build the projects.
 ./gradlew clean build